 In this episode, you will learn:

 - What retirement looks like (from a first-person perspective).

-- How to start planning for retirement
+- How to start planning for your retirement.

-- What to expect in your retirement
+- What to expect in your retirement.

-- How to account for “doomsday scenarios” while planning for retirement
+- How to account for “doomsday scenarios” while planning for retirement.

 - And more!